University of Santo Tomas Graduate School: Academic recognition

 The UST Graduate School is recognized by the Commission on Higher Education of the Philippines as a Center of Excellence in several fields of the arts and humanities, allied health sciences, natural sciences, and engineering.
 Its programs in business management, public management, and education were also recognized by the Commission on Higher Education's Fund for Center of Excellence also and Assistance to Private Education (FAPE) in its periodic and systemic Evaluation of Graduate Education Programs (EGEP).

 Six of its business-related degrees are also included in the 2011-2017 list of top international master's programs by the Paris-based Eduniversal International Scientific Committee.
-The following programs are ranked in the Far East Asian region, according to their respective categories: MA in Communication (10th place); MA in Economics (14th); MS in Human Relations Management (14th); Master of Public Administration (17th); MS in Management Engineering (39th); and MBA in Entrepreneurship program (99th).
+The following programs are ranked in the Far East Asian region, according to their respective categories: MA in communication (10th place); MA in economics (14th); MS in Human Relations Management (14th); Master of Public Administration (17th); MS in Management Engineering (39th); and MBA in Entrepreneurship program (99th).

-More importantly, the Graduate School now enjoys Level III accreditation status for its Master’s programs granted by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA), maintains two Centers of Development (M.S./Ph.D.
+The Graduate School has Level III accreditation status for its Master's programs granted by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA), maintains two Centers of Development (M.S./Ph.D.
 Psychology and M.A.
 Literature) and three Centers of Excellence (M.A./Ph.D.
 Philosophy, Master in Music and M.S./Ph.D.
-Chemistry) and has been recognized by EDUNIVERSAL as one of best Master’s Programs worldwide.
+Chemistry) and has been recognized by EDUNIVERSAL as one of best Master's Programs worldwide.